4.152 Student Affairs & Enrollment Management

 - No vehicle shall be driven after dark without the vehicle headlights operating.

-- No vehicle shall be operated at any time upon the lawns or any other place not specifically designed for vehicular traffic; provided, however, that these rules shall not apply to authorized emergency vehicles or grounds and maintenance vehicles of the university.
+- No vehicle shall be operated at any time upon the lawns or any other place not specifically designed for vehicular traffic; provided, however, that these rules shall not apply to grounds and maintenance vehicles of the university.

 - All motor vehicles shall be so muffled, or otherwise equipped, as to effectively and efficiently prevent loud and/or unusual noises or annoying smoke discharging from the exhaust of such vehicle.